fortrabbit/help/docs/quirks.md

 </div>

-## Outgoing IP
+## Outgoing IP address

-In some cases you need to know your App's IP address, like for payment processing or with fire-walling in corporate environments.
+In some cases you need to know your App's IP address, like for payment processing or in environments that are behind a firewall.

-For [Professional Apps](/app-pro) on a production level plan the outgoing IP is fixed, for each region (EU: `52.50.42.152`, US: `52.72.32.63`), except for the deploy service.
-For [Universal Apps](/apps-uni) and for Pro Apps on development plans the IP is not guaranteed.
-Although with high probability, it won't change during the App's lifetime.
+For [Professional Apps](/app-pro) on production level plans, the outgoing IP address is fixed.
+All outgoing traffic from these Apps is routed through a NAT gateway.

+ For [Universal Apps](/apps-uni) and for Pro Apps on development plans the IP address is not guaranteed.
+Although it will most probably not change during the lifetime of an App.

+You can see this for yourself with a php script.

+    <?php
+    echo file_get_contents("https://ifconfig.co/");
-You can set up a regular running "test", which queries https://ifconfig.co/ or the like to notify you of changes.
-Querying such a service from your App eg `<?php echo file_get_contents("https://ifconfig.co/");` is the easiest way to determine your App's current IP.
-Depending on the use-case, it is possible to use a HTTP proxy provider like [QuoteGuard](https://www.quotaguard.com/) for a vanity IP address.

-There is also an [official list of AWS IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) also available in [JSON](https://ip-ranges.amazonaws.com/ip-ranges.json) which you can parse and use.
+Querying an HTTP service like that from an App is the easiest way to determine the current IP address.
+Depending on your needs, it is possible to use an HTTP proxy provider like [QuoteGuard](https://www.quotaguard.com/) to get a static IP address.
+Finally, there is also the [official list of AWS IP ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and the same list in [JSON](https://ip-ranges.amazonaws.com/ip-ranges.json) format.

+### Outgoing IP addresses for our regions

+The traffic from Apps will appear to others as coming from these addresses.

+    EU: 52.50.42.152
+    US: 52.72.32.63

+Do bear in mind, the place where you shell into with `ssh` or push with `git` is called the deploy service.
+The IP address of the deploy service may change.

+    deploy.eu2.frbit.com 52.212.159.57
+    deploy.us1.frbit.com 52.200.130.83

+We do not intend to change the IP address of the deploy services, but we do not guarantee it.

 ## What this isn't